themeix/justinsola.github.com/index.markdown

 *Do employment struggles come before probation or parole, or come after?*
 - <a href="https://doi.org/10.1177/00027162221099291">Sykes, B., …. & **Sola, J**.</a> 2022.
 “Barred: Labor Market Dynamics and Human Capital Development Among People on Probation and Parole.” *Annals of the American Academy of Political and Social Science* (Volume 701 Issue 1: 28-45).

-*Does the states 'double-deal' by forcing public assistance recipients to fund the criminal justice system?*
+*Does the state 'double-deal' by forcing public assistance recipients to fund the criminal justice system?*
 - <a href="https://doi.org/10.7758/RSF.2022.8.1.07">Sykes, B., …. & **Sola, J**.</a> 2022.
 “Robbing Peter to Pay Paul: Public Assistance, Monetary Sanctions, and Financial Double-Dealing in America.” *RSF: The Russell Sage Foundation Journal of the Social Sciences* (Volume 8 Issue 1: 148-178).

-*Can we answer policy and social theory questions by measuring gun desirability, rather than estimating gun sales after they occur?*
+*Can we answer pressing policy questions by measuring gun desirability now, rather than estimating gun sales afterwards?*
 - <a href="https://doi.org/10.1177/07311214211007179">**Sola, Justin L.**</a> 2021.
 "Transmitting Desire: An Experiment on a Novel Measure of Gun Desirability in a Pandemic." *Sociological Perspectives* (Volume 65 Issue 5: 939-969).